 Cruising with oxygen is smooth sailing, once you know the guidelines!
 SNG is here to help you breathe easy.

-The first thing to note is that all major cruise lines welcome oxygen onboard.
-However, it’s important to keep in mind that each line has specific guidelines/requirements.
+The first thing to note is that all major cruise lines welcome oxygen concentrators on cruise ships.
+However, it’s important to keep in mind that each line has specific guidelines/requirements for traveling with oxygen.

-Some lines may require (or strongly suggest) that passengers with supplemental oxygen obtain a medical release form, clearing them for travel, before the sail date.
-Not a bad idea - we think it’s advisable for anyone traveling to have medical clearance first!
+Some lines may require (or strongly suggest) that passengers traveling with oxygen obtain a medical release form, clearing them for travel, before the sail date.
+Not a bad idea - we think it’s advisable for anyone traveling with oxygen to have medical clearance first!

 Note that a medical prescription with the liters per minute (LPM) and hours per day (HPD) is required for SNG to deliver oxygen.
 It’s a good idea to contact the Special Needs department of your cruise line four weeks (or more) in advance of your voyage to insure that they have everything that they need from you and your doctor with adequate preparation time.
 Nobody wants to miss out on a vacation because of overlooked paperwork!

 Additional considerations: Be sure to bring along enough oxygen for the entire voyage.
 Assume you will spend 10-12 hours per day outside of your stateroom while onboard; that’s the average based on statistics and feedback from our customers.
 Be sure to learn everything you need to know about your portable oxygen concentrator on your cruise ship before you leave - and learn it thoroughly.